GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 The latter choice can involve predicting the distance, too.
 Adavanne et al. @adavanne_localization_2019 instead normalize their network's outputs so that estimated coordinates are restricted to the unit sphere.
 Additionally, some works can be further distinguished from the usual regression formulation of #acr("SSL").
-Specific approaches have framed the localization problem as a classification task where the system is expected to select a region of space instead of producing one or more scalar values.
+Specific approaches have framed the localization problem as a classification task where the system is expected to select a region of space instead of producing one or more scalar values @roden_sound_2015.

 === Sound Source localization in robotics
 <sec:ssl:sota:ssl_in_robotics>

 Although #acr("SSL") has been studied as a self-contained problem, it certainly has many important downstream applications.
-//Among those, robotics is a significant use case of #acr("SSL") algorithms.
+Among those, robotics is a significant use case of #acr("SSL") algorithms.
-//Perception is an essential building block of a social robotics platform.
+Indeed, perception is an essential building block of a social robotics platform.
 Human abilities in this regard are robust and efficient.
 We can detect, locate, extract, and recognize multiple sound events in complex scenes.
 Research in acoustic has investigated ways to replicate such skills in automatic systems.